Love of Country

 She was on active duty for six weeks each year while in school, allowing her to look at different kinds of optometric practices — and to discover that she especially enjoys hospital-based optometry.

-In her more than 20 years with the Army, she has served in Colorado, Texas, Pennsylvania, Oklahoma, Hawai‘i, North Carolina, and overseas in Korea.
-Currently, she is at Brooke Army Medical Center in San Antonio, as the southern regional medical optometric consultant and the chief of optometry services.
+In her more than 27 years with the Army, she served in Colorado, Texas, Pennsylvania, Oklahoma, Hawai‘i, North Carolina, and overseas in Korea.

-She also is something of a pioneer: Two years ago, she became the first woman optometrist to earn the rank of “full bird” colonel in the Army.
+She was the first woman optometrist to earn the rank of “full bird” colonel in the Army.

 “I feel really lucky and honored by the recognition.
 It is a humbling experience,” she said — one made possible by the opportunities she found along her path, all the way back to the scholarship that got her started.